Relational Abstractions Based on Labeled Union-Find

 • Xor and rotation: y=(xxorc)rotny = (x \mathop{\mathtt{xor}} c) \mathop{\mathtt{rot}} n between fixed-size bitvector, which can encode many shifts

-However, we cannot use relations like bounded difference yx[a:b]y - x \in [a:b], as they are not injective.
+However, labeled union-find cannot use relations like bounded difference ayxba \le y - x \le b, as they are not injective.
 Doing so inevitably leads to precision loss.

-Codex already performs constraint propagation using relations between the values computed by the program.
-However, the new domain can find new relations; in particular, an important source of improvement comes from relating simultaneously incremented loop counters.
-For instance, consider the following C snippet:
+Codex already performs sophisticated constraint propagation using relations between the values computed by the program.
+However, the new domain can find new relations, e.g. from relating simultaneously incremented loop counters:

 int i = 0, j = 4;